5 Killer Content Marketing Opportunities I’ll Bet You’re Missing (We Were Too)

 Building your content funnel to work like a funnel is the key to driving high-volume, highly qualified leads down to purchase.
 To do this well, you have to know what your highest traffic-generating content is and what content is producing the most product-related conversions (demo sign-up, trial start, purchase, etc.), so you can sync them up.

 If you’re like us and have a lot of content out there already, here’s how to get your head around an effective internal linking strategy.

-- Consider adding relevant offers in your traffic generating content - what Barry Feldman calls “lead magnets”.
+- Consider adding relevant offers to your traffic-generating content - what Barry Feldman calls “lead magnets.”

-- In Barry’s words, “lead magnets are free offer you make in exchange for an email address (and possibly additional information)”.
-Free offers might include an ebook, a video, an infographic etc. What makes an offer “magnetic” is relevance, specificity, authority, value and the promise of instant gratification, Feldman says.
+- In Barry’s words, “Lead magnets are free offers you make in exchange for an email address (and possibly additional information).”
+Free offers might include an ebook, a video, an infographic, etc. What makes an offer “magnetic” is relevance, specificity, authority, value, and the promise of instant gratification, Feldman says.